BadBl00d/Exploring-fractals-in-urban-geography./README.md

 # Exploring-fractals-in-urban-geography.

-## TIPE : This is the project I presented for the competitions at the French engineering schools called 'TIPE' during my second year of higher education.
+🧠TIPE : This is the project I presented for the competitions at the French engineering schools called 'TIPE' during my second year of higher education.
 The theme for the year was the city.
 In this context, I aimed to delve into the exploration of applying fractals in modeling cities and understanding their practical implications for urban planning.
 Enjoy reading !

-## Introduction
+## 📚 Introduction

 Exploring fractals in urban geography. 🌐 Investigating the application of fractals in modeling cities and their practical implications for urban planning.